Equal Pay Registration Certificate (EPRC) - FAQS

 For determining the requirement to certify, the total number of employees is the total number of Illinois employees your business employed on December 31 of the calendar year immediately preceding your reporting deadline.

 To add a user: The new contact/user must create its own public ID, then log into the EPRC portal with the EIN number of your business.
 A notice will appear that the EIN is already in the system.
-The new user will the request access to the existing EPRC account which will generate an email to the primary user who can then approve the secondary contact.
+The new user will then request access to the existing EPRC account which will generate an email to the primary user who can then approve the secondary contact.

 To promote a secondary user: To promote a secondary user to primary user status, the primary user must log into the EPRC account and click the plus sign icon next to the business contact to be promoted to primary status.
 This will demote the primary contact to secondary status.
 If you need to delete a secondary contact click the trash can next to that contact name.